hannahdesmond/mastery-curriculum/chapter10/README.md

 And that's how we define new kinds of object, and new methods on those objects.

 We've seen so far that the `class` keyword is shorthand for "open up this class, and do things with it".
 It's actually a bit cleverer than this.
-If the class given to `class` doesn't exist, it will be made on-the-fly.
+If the class given to `class` doesn't exist, it will be made on the fly.
 That means we can tighten the example above down to:

 ```eval-ruby
 class Dog